 Large Backpack: If I’m backpacking for longer than a few days, Osprey is my brand of choice.
 Currently working my way through Asia with a 55L Fairview and I LOVE it.
 It fits SO much, and I love how it has a front zip for easy access and a detachable daypack

-Crossbody/Purse: Trip pending, I’ll bring my Madewell leather tote or a cute side bag (weekend trips, usually).
+Crossbody/Purse: Trip pending, I’ll bring a leather tote or a side bag.
 For longer trips, I opt for a more durable crossbody.
-Traveling SE Asia, my current obsession is this mini Pacsafe crossbody– it’s compact, yet roomy and looks barely used, even though I’ve been touting it daily for over two months.
+Traveling SE Asia, my current obsession is this mini Pacsafe crossbody.

 8) PACKING ESSENTIALS

 On almost every trip, you’ll find these things in my bag:

 - Compression cubes: In love with the Gonex compression cubes– they squish down to hold so much, and a fan of some of the basic sets Amazon offers, like these slim ones for organising bits and bobs

 - World adapter: Something most people don’t think about until they’re packing, but critical to remember.
 I usually bring two in case I lose one or need to charge multiple things at once